renatahodovan/fuzzinator-configs/README.rst

 various SUTs and fuzzers are collected, hence you only need to focus on your awesome test generator.

-The root directory is intended to contain subdirectories named after the target applications (plus a target-independent ``fuzzinator`` subdirectory).
-Each subdirectory may contain Fuzzinator_ configurations, update scripts, report format templates, or other resources, e.g., ANTLR_ v4 grammars_ for the Picireny_ reducer.
+The sut directory is intended to contain subdirectories named after the target applications.
+Each subdirectory may contain Fuzzinator configurations, update scripts, or report format templates.
+Format-specific resources, e.g., ANTLR_ v4 grammars_ for the Picireny_ reducer are in the reduce directory.
+Additionally, there is also a fuzzinator directory for target- and format-independent configurations.

 Almost all configuration and resource files should be general enough not to need any manual editing.
 Preferably, only configuration files ending with